eXpServer/expserver.github.io/docs/guides/resources/linux-epoll.md

 The red-black tree stores **all file descriptors registered with the epoll instance**, regardless of whether they are currently ready.

--   Each node in the tree represents a monitored file descriptor along with the event mast specified by the user.
+-   Each node in the tree corresponds to one monitored file descriptor and contains the information epoll needs to monitor track that file descriptor.

 -   This tree allows the kernel to: